• Skip to primary navigation

 For example, a non-graduate individual might be paid $50 per hour, for instance, whereas a college graduate can expect to be paid $70 per hour.
 The wage gap reflects the reality of the heightened skills of people with college degrees.

-The income received by the former is way higher because a college graduate has a diploma and is expected to possess more skills compared to someone who was not able to obtain a degree.
+The income received by the former is way higher because a college graduate has a diploma and is expected to possess more skills than someone unable to obtain a degree.

 College Educated Workers